Scroll down for information about a special online feature

 Purchase issues of The Southeast Review

 We run an all-new content Writer’s Regimen to coincide with the publication of each new issue of SER, in the fall and the spring.
-The next edition, a re-run of October’s Writer’s Regimen, will be out in December.
-Click here to sign up now.
-Deadline: December 1st.
-Also: check out the winning entry for our October Writer’s Regimen contest, “Of Costco-Sized Proportions,” by Diana Wagner.
+Our December regimen re-run is underway; next opportunity to subscribe is February (all-new content!).

 Sign up for email updates

 Don’t miss another contest, call for submissions, or Writer’s Regimen reminder.
 Sign up here.

 SER Online, call for submissions: poetry